Updated on April 22nd, 2026 by Josh Arnold

 Growth Prospects

-Dream’s growth prospects depend upon high occupancy rates in Toronto, as well as rising rent prices.
+Dream’s growth prospects depend upon high occupancy rates in Toronto and rising rent prices.
 The trust put in place a strategic plan to capitalize on its new concentration in Toronto and invest for the future.
-Under this plan, the trust sold billions of dollars of non-core assets, shrinking its portfolio, and generating cash proceeds in the process.
+Under this plan, the trust sold billions of dollars of non-core assets, shrinking its portfolio and generating cash proceeds in the process.
 It used this transformation to improve unit pricing as well as enhance its exposure to downtown Toronto.

 The result has been a substantially smaller portfolio, but one that has a much higher rent base, allowing the trust to deleverage and afford it the ability to reduce the trust’s share count.
 This has not only improved the balance sheet but its funds-from-operations per share as well because the share count has dwindled.

-In short, while we don’t see Dream Office as producing huge growth numbers in the coming years, it is well-positioned to continue to grow organically from higher base rents.
-Toronto’s office space fundamentals are sufficient to support this growth.
+In short, while we don’t see Dream Office as producing huge growth numbers in the coming years, it is well-positioned to continue to benefit organically from higher base rents.
+Toronto’s office space fundamentals are sufficient to support this growth, despite near-term challenges.

 Dividend Analysis

-Dream Office currently distributes a monthly dividend of C$0.833 per share (C$1 per share annualized).
-In U.S. dollars, this represents an annualized payout of roughly $0.74 per share, good for a 4.4% current yield.
+Dream Office currently distributes a monthly dividend of C$0.0833 per share (C$1 per share annualized).
+This represents an annualized payout of roughly $0.73 per share in U.S. dollars, good for a 6.3% current yield.

 Dream cut its distribution in 2017, and the payout has been rather stagnant since then.
-We don’t see a high risk of a further cut today, given the manageable payout ratio (expected at 63% for 2024).
+Given the manageable payout ratio (expected at 43% for 2026), we don’t see a high risk of a further cut today.
 However, we do remain wary of the somewhat shaky fundamentals in the office property market.

-We currently expect $1.16 in FFO-per-share for this year.
-The decline reflects a softer occupancy compared to last year, as well as higher interest rates which are going to suppress the company’s profitability.
+We currently expect $1.60 in FFO-per-share for this year.
+The decline reflects softer occupancy compared to last year and higher interest rates, which will suppress the company’s profitability.
 Still, coverage remains adequate on the current dividend, so we don’t see further cuts as necessary.
+We reiterate the yield is quite substantial at 6%+.

 Note: As a Canadian stock, a 15% dividend tax will be imposed on US investors investing in the company outside of a retirement account.
 See our guide on Canadian taxes for US investors here.

-The 4.2% dividend yield is likely high enough to entice income investors.
-This is particularly true with the fact that Dream pays shareholders monthly instead of quarterly.
+The 6.3% dividend yield is likely high enough to entice income investors.
+This is particularly true because Dream pays shareholders monthly instead of quarterly.

 Final Thoughts

 Dream Office REIT’s high dividend yield and monthly dividend payments make it appealing to income investors.
-However, its long-term fundamental outlook is rather uncertain in the face of a rising-rates environment, and we see humble levels of growth in the coming years.
+However, its long-term fundamental outlook is rather uncertain in the face of a rising rate environment, and we see humble growth potential in the coming years.
 Additionally, shares appear overvalued at current prices, which would weigh on total annualized returns.

-The 2017 dividend cut looms large for investors, but following the stock’s recent decline, the dividend yield is now quite hefty.
+The 2017 dividend cut looms large for investors, but the dividend yield is now quite hefty following the stock’s recent weakness.
 Further, the current payout is well covered, and we view it as safe, even with softer occupancy levels and rising interest expenses.
 Overall, though, the stock is not very appealing at this time due to a weak total return potential.

 Don’t miss the resources below for more monthly dividend stock investing research.